A healthcare proxy is a document that gives someone the power to make healthcare decisions for a person who is unable to do so.

 A person uses a healthcare proxy to ensure that their medical preferences are carried out if they are ever unable to communicate due to illness or injury.

-Creating this document can be an important step for adults of any age.
+Creating this document can be an important step for adults of

 Considering the options and nominating a capable representative can ease pressure on friends and family members in a medical emergency.